saidaliahmed10/SQL-end-to-end-project/README.md

 | seller_city | City where the seller is located |
 | seller_state | State where the seller is located |

+### 🛠 Tools Used
+- MySQL – Used for data storage, querying, and analysis.